When Nash Meets Stackelberg: Computational Tests

 \cref{tab:MNE:A,tab:MNE:B} contains the full results for \emph{InstanceSetA} and \emph{InstanceSetB}, respectively.
-The first three columns are the instance number, the number of leaders, and -- for each leader -- their respective number of followers in squared parenthesis.
-The \MNE column is the status of the instance, namely if it has an equilibrium (\emph{YES}), if it does not (\emph{NO}), or if the time limit was triggered (\emph{TL}) for all the methods.
-In the remaining column, we report the clock time and the status for each algorithmic configuration.
-In particular, we have \cref{alg:Prelim} (\emph{FE}), and the inner approximations.
-We report three extension strategies, namely the sequential (\emph{seq}), the reverse sequential (\emph{rseq}), and the random one (\emph{rand}).
-They are followed by their respective parameter $k$, as reported in \cref{sec:Compute}.
-The last two columns are related to \PNEs.
+The first three columns are the instance number ($\#$), the number of leaders ($n$), and -- for each leader -- their respective number of followers in squared parenthesis ($F$).
+In the following $10$ columns, we report the computing time associated with the \cref{Alg:FullEnumeration} (\emph{FE}) and the various inner approximation configurations.
+Specifically, each column identifies the algorithm by its name, and possibly its extension strategy and $\hat{\theta}$ parameter.
+In the column $MNE$, we report the instance's status, namely, whether at least one algorithm determined an \MNE exists ($YES$) or not ($NO$).
+Finally, in the last two columns, we report the computing time for the \PNE version of \cref{Alg:FullEnumeration} (\emph{FE-P}) and the status associated with the problem of determining a \PNE.